Infographics & Illustrations – words and pictures for people

 I love to live my life in colour and help others to live a colourful life through my visual storytelling.
 I use a range of drawing techniques to help people ‘picture their ideas‘ from creating infographics and illustrations to telling animated stories through hand drawn digital drawings.
 Infographics are like mini ‘visual stories‘ combining text and graphics to visually communicate often complex issues, data and/or information.
 Today we are bombarded by information, data and signage so infographics are a great way to simplify, grab your attention and tell your story.
 AND time-lapse videos of these drawings are also a great way to grab your audiences attention!

 To me a great infographic cleverly uses words and pictures so the message or information is easy to understand.
-An eye catching infographic can also be like ‘eye candy’ for the eyes and brain too!!
-Sometimes clear and simple illustrations can also help to capture the message, idea or concept you are trying to communicate in presentations, publications and posters.
-Animated drawings really bring your visual story to life and add a lively dimension to the story you are trying to tell.
+An eye catching infographic or wall mural can also be like ‘eye candy’ for the eyes and brain too!!
+Sometimes clear and simple illustrations can also help to capture the message, idea or concept you are trying to communicate in office spaces, presentations, reports, proposals, posters, templates, journal articles or even on your office walls.